31 Making public policy

 • the political dimension (e.g. recourse to particular policy instruments might be precluded because they are not considered to be acceptable to the community and/or they might be unacceptable to governments on ideological grounds).[39]

-Implementation failure can occur anywhere along the policy value chain and can be caused by any combination of:
+Implementation failure can occur anywhere from the policy design phase through to ‘roll out’, and can be caused by any combination of:

 • inadequate research, design and planning